rapid7/insightconnect-plugins/plugins/armorblox/help.md

   "tenant_name": "my-tenant-name"
 }
 ```
 ## Technical Details

 ### Actions

 #### Get Remediation Action

-This action is used to get remediation action of an incident identified by Armorblox.
+This action is used to fetch remediation action of an incident identified by Armorblox.

 ##### Input